po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 alias gfc="~/<path>/<to>/git-file-cleanup.sh"
 ```

-Save the run command file that you just updated and restart your command-line application for the alias to be loaded into the environment.
+Save the run command file that you just updated and restart your command-line application to load the alias into the environment.
 Once that's done, let's test it out by creating a local Git repo on our machines.
 You can do so by using the following commands:

 ```sh
 # make directory